arthurcadore/capacita-sig/README.md

 The command above will start a bash process in the application container, that with the -it (interative) flag will display the prompt to user.

 To exit from container's command line interface, use the command `exit`.

 ---

+### Access Application database:

+By default, docker-compose.yml comes with a port mapping to expose the PostgreSQL port from database's container externally.
+The default port to PostgreSQL DB (which is the same that is mapped externally by default) is `5432`.

+So, to access the application database you can use any SQL client software, as [HeidiSQL](https://www.heidisql.com/) for example, the credentials are configured in `./database/setup.sql`.

+---
 ### Stop Container: